airborne-commando/firefox-facecheck-id/README.md

 2. **Right-click** on the image
 3. Select **"Find Person with FaceCheck.ID"** from the context menu
 4. A new tab will open with search results from FaceCheck.ID

+This was originally made in chrome However I've figured I'd port it to firefox users.